MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/what-are-the-tracewpp-parameters-.md

 ---
-title: What are the TraceWPP parameters
+title: What are the TraceWPP Parameters
 description: What are the TraceWPP parameters ms.date: 04/20/2017
 ---